Contributed By Aarna Law

 Parties can appeal against the order of a High Court before the Supreme Court.
 Special Leave Petitions may be filed before the Supreme Court if the High Court refuses to grant the certificate of appeal.
 Special leave is, however, granted by the Supreme Court only in exceptional cases where, in the view of the Supreme Court, the order of the lower court necessitates their interference.

 The memorandum of appeal shall be filed in the form prescribed under the rules of the court in which the appeal is sought to be filed.
 The period of limitation to file an appeal before the High Court is 90 days, and to any other court is 30 days.
 However, parties may apply for condonation of delay if they can show sufficient cause for their failure to file the appeal within the prescribed period.

-If there is more than one plaintiff or defendant, then any one of them can file an appeal on behalf of or against all of them respectively.
+Should there be more than one plaintiff or defendant, then any one of them can file an appeal on behalf of or against all of them, respectively.
 Stay of a decree during the pendency of an appeal shall not be automatic and shall be granted only if an application is made and if the court is satisfied with the grounds on which the stay is sought.

 The grounds on which a party can assail the decision before the appellate court are as follows:

-The CPC deals with the production of additional evidence in the appellate court, wherein the parties to an appeal may be permitted to produce additional evidence before the appellate court, only if:
+The CPC deals with the production of additional evidence in the appellate court, wherein the parties to an appeal may be permitted to produce additional evidence before an appellate court, only if: